rain2108/ML-assignment-model-comparison/README.md

 ## 🧠 Conclusion

 **Key Findings:**
 - The `rock-ppr-scissors.ipynb` notebook correctly conducts a valid and fair comparison.
+- The experimental results demonstrate a clear and measurable performance advantage for the YOLOv8n architecture based on a 25-epoch training run.

+**Quantitative Victory:**
-- **YOLOv8n** outperformed **YOLOv5s** in all significant metrics:
+YOLOv8n outperformed YOLOv5s in all significant metrics:
 - mAP (0.512 vs. 0.498)
 - Precision (0.885 vs. 0.852)
 - Recall (0.791 vs. 0.782)

 **Superiority in Architecture:**
 1. The Decoupled Head reduces task conflict.
 2. The Anchor-Free design provides more flexibility.
 3. The C2f Module allows for richer feature fusion.
-4. The DFL Loss provides a more advanced mechanism for bounding box regression.
+4. The DFL Loss provides a more advanced mechanism for regressing bounding boxes.

 By demonstrating that even the tiniest "nano" version of the new YOLOv8 architecture is more powerful and efficient than the "small" version of its highly optimized predecessor, this project validates the design choices made by its creators.